anki-xyz/bagls/README.md

 We trained for 25 epochs using a dice loss, each epoch took roughly 38 minutes with our configuration (TensorFlow 1.13.1, Keras 2.2.4 on an Intel Xeon Silver 4116 CPU and a Titan RTX GPU).
 The model with the largest Intersection over Union (IoU) score on the validation set (0.831) was achieved after 21 epochs.
 Its performance on the test set revealed an IoU of 0.799.

-Using the trained network, we are able to reliable segment unknown data:
+Using the trained network, we are able to reliable segment also unknown data:

 ![Segmented vocal folds](Images/vocal_folds_segmented.gif "Vocal folds segmented")